jmcomicÂþ»

 Students may wonder whether pursuing higher education will be worth the investment in terms of time and money.
 While this decision is personal to every individual and will vary based on a student's circumstances, below are a few metrics students might use to determine whether their investment will be beneficial in the long term.
 Considerations include future salary potential, job opportunities, access to roles with greater responsibility, and the opportunity to specialize in an area of interest within the field.

 • Salary: MSN graduates earn higher salaries and have more career advancement opportunities than RNs with only a BSN.
-The BLS reports that APRNs earned an average median salary of in 2023, while RNs earned .
+The BLS reports that APRNs earned an average median salary of , while RNs earned .

 • Job Growth & Career Advancement: The demand for APRNs is expected to grow by an unprecedented rate of in the next decade, compared to for RNs.
-Although, 6% is still faster than the U.S. average job growth rate.
+Although, 5% is still faster than the U.S. average job growth rate of 3%, for context.
 In addition to providing patient care, APRNs have additional responsibilities that include working with providers to develop a patient care plan and, in some states, administer medication.

 • Specialization: Nurses with an MSN degree have the opportunity to specialize within the field.
 For example, APRNs can hold titles such as nurse anesthetist, nurse midwife, nurse practitioner, or clinical nurse specialists (pediatrics, geriatrics, oncology, etc.).
 Graduates can also work as nurse educators or nurse administrators.